varunkumardev/amitmerchant1990.github.io/_posts/2019-8-13-better-error-handling-core-functions-using-safe-php.md

 vendor/bin/rector process src/ --config vendor/thecodingmachine/safe/rector-migrate.yml
 ```

-**Note:** do not forget to replace "src/" with the path to your source directory.
+**Note:** Do not forget to replace "src/" with the path to your source directory.

 An important thing to note here is refactoring done here only performs a "dumb" replacement of functions.
 It will not modify the way "false" return values are handled.
 So if your code was already performing error handling, you will have to deal with it manually.